-These are actually the problems that are associated with high fiber cat diet.
-But they are not big problems; they can be neglected if your cat is having more benefit from fiber diet.
+These are actually the problems that are associated with a high fiber cat diet.
+But they are not big problems; they can be neglected if your cat is having more benefits from fiber diet.

 Like my obese cat Jenny, she never likes to eat a high fiber diet because of unappealing taste.
 But maybe your cat likes the taste of fiber food.
-It all depends upon the liking of your fur ball.
-In short, if your kitty is a picky eater, then you have to have a very tough time feeding her.
+It all depends upon the liking of your cat.

-Besides this, your fur balls have frequent urge to poop.
+Besides this, your cat have frequent urge to poop.
 The reason behind this is, fiber diet have increased the bulk of waste product in her intestine that is the reason she visits her litter pot frequently.

 In fact, you will find your cat farting also.
-Sounds hilarious but trust me your cat will gonna get rid of all sorts of digestive problems if she is on high fiber diet.
+Sounds hilarious but trust me your cat will gonna get rid of all sorts of digestive problems if she is on a high fiber diet.

-Things To Know About High Fiber Cat Food:
+Things To Know About High Fiber Cat Food

 One of the most important things that you should know before choosing any high fiber diet is to check the source of fibers.
 Fibers can be crude fiber or dietary fiber.

 So read the label loud and clear before getting your hands onto any fiber-rich cat food.
 Crude fibers can be obtained from wood chips or wheat corn.
 They can upset your cat’s stomach.

 Wet cat foods have a much higher amount of fibers as compared to dry cat food.
-So it’s ideal to choose wet cat food that should have a minimum of 10% fiber content.
+So it’s ideal to choose a wet cat food that should have a minimum of 10% fiber content.

 Do not look for too much fiber content in cat food.
 It may cause unnecessary side effects in your cat.

-With the help of a high fiber diet that I have introduced in my cats diet, Jack is no more constipated but Jenny still needs to lose some pounds.
+With the help of a high fiber diet that I have introduced in my cat’s diet, Jack is no more constipated but Jenny still needs to lose some pounds.

 If you really want your feline buddy to be healthy, happy and active, then increase the dose of love and care with some increase in fiber content.